Disability pensions and work ability

 Around 20,000 persons retire on a disability pension each year.
 Of them, around 5,000 retire on a partial disability pension.
 It is important to study disability retirement by population groups to be able to identify factors affecting disability retirement.

-The incidence of disability retirement in Finland has sharply declined over the past 15 years.
-The decline has been larger for pensions granted due to somatic diseases than for those granted due to mental and behavioural disorders.
+The incidence of disability retirement in Finland has clearly declined during this millennium.
+Over the past ten years, however, the decrease has been more moderate.
+The reduction has occurred across all diagnostic groups but has been notably steeper for pensions granted due to somatic diseases compared to those granted due to mental disorders.

 The share of women receiving a disability pension has increased.
 At the beginning of the century, the incidence of disability retirement was higher among men than women, but currently, a clear majority of new disability pensioners are women.